 Anxiety Therapy in Durham, NC + Virtually

-If you live with anxiety, you know how overwhelming it can feel.
-It’s like your mind is always racing and your body never gets a break.
+Anxiety can feel like a constant hum in the background or like your mind is always racing and your body never gets a break.
 You might lie awake at night replaying conversations, worrying about what could go wrong, or feeling tense and restless even when nothing seems “wrong.”

 You might notice that:

-You feel constantly “on edge,” easily overwhelmed, or irritable, like your nervous system is always bracing for something.
+• You feel constantly “on edge,” easily overwhelmed, or irritable, like your nervous system is always bracing for impact.

-You second-guess decisions, replay interactions, and struggle to trust yourself.
+• You second-guess yourself and struggle to trust your own judgment.

 Sometimes anxiety is loud and obvious, like panic or racing thoughts.
 Other times, it’s quieter but just as impactful; a constant hum in the background, a sense of unease you can’t quite shake.

 You may find yourself overthinking, over-preparing, or trying to control every possible outcome.
-Or maybe you go the other direction, shutting down, procrastinating, or avoiding things altogether because it all feels like too much.
+Or you may feel stuck, shut down or avoidant because everything feels like too much.

 When anxiety takes over, it can make your world feel smaller.
 You may start to question your abilities, pass on opportunities, feel disconnected from others, and lose touch with the things that bring you joy and meaning.